 Nicaragua’s Employment Compliance Laws

-Nicaragua’s employment compliance laws stipulate a cap of 48 working hours per week.
+Nicaragua’s employment compliance laws stipulate a cap of eight working hours per day and 48 hours per week.
 Night shifts have a maximum of 42 hours a week, and mixed shifts can’t exceed 45 hours a week.
-If employees work any overtime hours, they can’t work more than nine a week.
+If employees work any overtime hours, they can’t work more than three hours per day and nine hours total per week.
 Overtime should get paid at double the employee’s usual rate.

 Although Nicaragua’s laws don’t include any specifications about hiring multiple members of one family, many employers do.
 Hiring one complete family to work at your subsidiary has pros and cons that you should consider before making a decision.
 However, make sure that the employees you hire know one way or the other if you’re planning to hire the rest of their family members.